 Horizons Creative Writing Outreach

-Horizons offers twice-monthly creative writing workshops to homeless parents, mostly mothers, living at family shelters in Chicago.
+Horizons offers twice-monthly creative writing workshops to homeless parents, mostly mothers, who live at family shelters in Chicago.

-About 75 writers participate each year.
-Poems and essays are published online in the Horizons Reading Room and in booklets distributed during the spring/summer showcase.
+About 100 writers participate each year.
+Selected poems and essays are published online in the Horizons Reading Room and in booklets distributed at the spring showcase.
+The 2014 event was held June 24 at Caffe Baci’.

 This program is led by Senior Community Organizer Wayne Richard, a staff member since 2000.
 Wayne first became involved with CCH as a leader, when he was living in a West Side shelter that hosted an earlier version of the writing program.